-The Franklin Public Schools, in compliance with federal and state regulations, developed a comprehensive Health Education program, which is implemented in our secondary schools.
-This program strives to promote the health and wellness of the student population and to enable students to make informed decisions during their adolescent years.
+The Franklin Public Schools, in compliance with federal and state regulations, developed a comprehensive health education program, which is implemented in our secondary schools.
+This program, developed in consultation with the Community/Health Education Advisory Council, strives to promote the health and wellness of the student population and to enable students to make informed decisions during their adolescent years.

-As part of this comprehensive Health Education program, topics involving human sexuality and gender education are discussed and studied.
-Additionally, topics such as dating relationships, consent, communication skills, abstinence, birth control, abortion, racial, gender and sexual orientation inclusivity, prevention of HIV/AIDS and other sexually transmitted infections are all explored as part of the comprehensive high school Health Education curriculum.
+As part of this comprehensive health program, topics involving human sexuality are discussed and studied.
+Topics such as dating relationships, consent, and communication skills, abstinence, birth control, abortion, racial, gender and sexual orientation inclusivity, prevention of HIV/AIDS and other sexually transmitted diseases are all explored as part of the comprehensive high school health curriculum.